-CAAnimation has an informal delegate protocol for informing an object when an animation starts or stops, which is useful in many cases.
+CAAnimation has an informal a formal—as of iOS 10—delegate protocol for informing an object when an animation starts or stops, which is useful in many cases.
 However, with the advent of blocks and closures, using delegates for this type of thing can be cumbersome, especially if you are managing several animations.
 UIKit introduced convenient, block-based animation methods, yet Core Animation never did the same.
 Let’s fix that.

 CAAnimation has two functions for responding to animation events: starting and stopping.
 CAAnimation calls those functions on its delegate, if it exists, during its running lifecycle.